MatheusBNAguiar/storage-connector/README.md

-# storage-adapter
+# storage-connector
-An adapter to work with localStorage and sessionStorage without different libs
+An connector to work with localStorage and sessionStorage without different libs